dycat/deskcat/README.md

 The goal of the project include:

-- provide some configuration to customize
+- TODO: provide some configuration to customize
-- show more than just random words
+- TODO: show more than just random words
-- become progressive App
+- TODO: become progressive App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).